Pakasaivo and the Kirkkopahta Seida Rock

 - At Kirkkopahta, there is a parking area on the west side of the road.
 The seida rock is visible from the forest road.

 By Public Transportation

 - There are no public transport connections to the destinations.
 The nearest bus stop is at Hannukainen, roughly 13 km from the destinations, and coaches from Äkäslompolo, Kolari, Kittilä and Levi travel there.
-The timetables are available on Matkahuolto's website (www.matkahuolto.fi).
-During the season, there is a train connection to Kolari.
-Timetables (www.vr.fi).
+The timetables are available on Matkahuolto's website (matkahuolto.fi).
+There is a train connection to Kolari.
+Timetables (vr.fi).

 - Topographic map number U423, 1:50,000.
 Karttakeskus 2007.
 You can purchase the map from, for example, Karttakeskus.